Eggless Chocolate Cake – so easy!

 - Baking powder

-- Vanilla extract or expresso powder
+- Vanilla extract or espresso powder

-How to make this easy chocolate cake
+How to make an eggless chocolate cake

 (Note: the full recipe is at the bottom of the page)

-- Stir in the chocolate chips
+- Stir in the chocolate chips.

-- Pour the batter into the pan and bake (I used a bundt pan)
+- Pour the batter into the pan and bake (I used a bundt pan).

 - You can serve immediately or wait for the chocolate to set.
 Enjoy!